ctfs/write-ups/ghost-in-the-shellcode-2014/radioactive/README.md

-# Ghost in the Shellcode 2014: lugkist
+# Ghost in the Shellcode 2014: radioactive

 **Category:** Crypto
 **Points:** 250